AdobeDocs/id-service.fr-FR/help/introduction/cookies.md

 **Contenu**

 Le cookie AMCVS sert de drapeau indiquant que la session a été initialisée.
-Sa valeur est toujours `1` et interrompue lorsque la session est terminée.
+Its value is always `1` and discontinues when the session has ended.

 **Domaine**